 What users actually do most of the time (if we're lucky) is glance at each new page, scan some of the text, and click on the first link that catches their interest or vaguely resembles the thing they're looking for.
 There are usually parts of the page that they don't even look at.

-Would users navigate the web that frenetically or is that a consequence of zero interest for a disappointing copy?suggests the following reflection: Would you read it if you didn't write it?
-A lot of companies believe it’s good if it looks good, and commit the sin of not taking good care of their copywriting.
+Would users navigate the web so frenetically, or is that a consequence of zero interest for a disappointing copy?
+Copy Righting suggests the following reflection: Would you read it if you didn't write it?
+A lot of companies believe it's good if it looks good, and commit the sin of not taking good care of their copywriting.
 Seduce, entice, entertain.
 Copy righting.

-Like its manifesto, a lot of other audaciouswould be launched in the following years.
-What all of them have in common seems to be intimately connected with the name of the company, 37signals.
-Identify signals amid the infinite amount of noise around us.
+Like its manifesto, a lot of other audacious publications would be launched in the following years.
+What all of them have in common seems to be intimately connected with the name of the company.
+Identifying signals amid the infinity of noise out there.